morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 The folder name TestResult from pipeline stage name Test, all artifacts are stored in this folder after the Test stage was run successfully

+#### CodePipeline flow through the stages

+* CodePipeline pulls the code from CodeCommit and stored in S3 SourceArti folder.
+* TestResultThen CodeBuild will pull that file from S3, test it and put the file into S3 TestResult folder.
+* CodeDeploy will pull that file from S3 and deploy it to EC2 instance.